pypa/hatch/docs/history/hatchling.md

 ***Added:***

+- Metadata for the `wheel` target now defaults to the `PKG-INFO` metadata within source distributions
 - Add `dependencies` method to the build hook interface so that hooks can themselves dynamically define dependencies
 - Update the default version of core metadata to 2.3
 - Update SPDX license information to version 3.23